go-faast/faast-web/README.md

 ### Serving application

-To serve the application only, install the **serve** module as follows:
+To serve the application only, install **local-web-server** as follows:
 ```
-npm install serve
+npm install local-web-server
 ```

 To start serving:
 ```
-npm run start
+npm start
 ```

-The application will open on your default browser.
+The application will be running at [https://localhost:8000](https://localhost:8000).
+To resolve the SSL warning follow [these steps](https://github.com/lwsjs/local-web-server/wiki/How-to-get-the-%22green-padlock%22-using-the-built-in-certificate) to install the certificate.

 ### Building

-For development and the build the application, you will need to install all of the modules:
+For development and to build the application, you will need to install all of the modules:
 ```
 npm install
 ```

-Build the code:
+Build the app:
 ```
 npm run build
 ```

 Files will be built to the **dist** folder.
-You may then open **dist/index.html** directly, or serve the files from your machine with:
+They can be served from your machine with:
 ```
-npm run start
+npm start
 ```

 ### Development Server